Mineral Salt; an Underestimated Condiment

 - coffee grinder

-- 1/2 cup Mineral-rich Salt for each flavor, course preferred
+- 1/2 cup Mineral-rich Salt for each flavor, coarse preferred

 - 1-2 Tbsp dehydrated seasoning (lemon zest, lavender, basil, cayenne, garlic, etc...)